≥90% of participants will identify and react to patients with symptoms of EV-D68.

 After completing this course, the learner will be able to meet the following objectives:

-There are 64 non-polio enteroviruses that can cause disease in humans: 23 Coxsackie A viruses, 6 Coxsackie B viruses, 28 echoviruses, and 5 other enteroviruses.
+There are 64 non-polio enteroviruses that can cause disease in humans: 23 Coxsackie A viruses, 6 Coxsackie B viruses, 28 echoviruses, and five other enteroviruses.
 Poliovirus, as well as, coxsackie and echovirus are spread through the fecal-oral route.
-Infection can result in a wide variety of symptoms ranging from mild respiratory illness i.e. the common cold, hand, foot and mouth disease, acute hemorrhagicconjunctivitis, aseptic meningitis, myocarditis, severe neonatalsepsis-like disease, and acute flaccid myelitis.
+Infection can result in a wide variety of symptoms ranging from mild respiratory illness, i.e., the common cold, hand, foot and mouth disease, acute hemorrhagic conjunctivitis, aseptic meningitis, myocarditis, severe neonatal sepsis-like disease, and acute flaccid myelitis.

 Enteroviruses are members of the Picornaviridae family (Table 1), a large and diverse group of small RNA viruses characterized by a positive-sense single-stranded RNA (ssRNA) associated with several human and mammalian diseases.
 All enteroviruses contain a genome of approximately 7,500 bases and are known to have a high mutation rate due to low-fidelity replication and frequent recombination.
 After infection of the host cell, the genome is translated in a cap-independent manner into a single polyprotein, which is subsequently processed by virus-encoded proteases into the structural capsid proteins and the nonstructural proteins, which are mainly involved in the replication of the virus.

-Serologic studies have distinguished 71 human enterovirus serotypes on the basis of antibody neutralization tests.
-Additional antigenic variants have been defined within several of the serotypes on the basis of reduced or nonreciprocal cross-neutralization between variant strains.
+Serologic studies have distinguished 71 human enterovirus serotypes based on antibody neutralization tests.
+Additional antigenic variants have been defined within several of the serotypes based on reduced or nonreciprocal cross-neutralization between variant strains.

-On the basis of their pathogenesis in humans and animals, the enteroviruses were originally classified into four groups: Polioviruses, Coxsackie A viruses (CA), Coxsackie B viruses (CB), and Echoviruses.
+Based on their pathogenesis in humans and animals, the enteroviruses were initially classified into four groups: Polioviruses, Coxsackie A viruses (CA), Coxsackie B viruses (CB), and Echoviruses.
 It was quickly realized that there were significant overlaps in the biological properties of viruses in the different groups.
 Enteroviruses isolated more recently are named with a system of species designation and consecutive numbers: EV-D68, EV-B69, EV-D70, EV-A71, etc.

 |Group:||Group IV ((+)ssRNA)|

-The enterovirus genus includes the following twelve species:
+The enterovirus genus includes the following twelve species3:

 Within these twelve species are the serotypes: